Statistical Advantages of Oblique Randomized Decision Trees and Forests: Selected Proofs

 Thus, by Lemma \ref{l:general_variance},

-where $c_{d,k}$ is as in Lemma \ref{l:general_variance}.
 Combining these bounds with \eqref{e:bias-var}, and again observing that by Jensen's inequality the risk of a STIT forest estimator for any number of trees $M$ is bounded above by the risk of a single STIT tree, gives the final result. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor:C1_Transformed_Mondrain_Rate}]

 Under the assumptions of the Corollary, for the sequence of oblique Mondrian forest estimators $\hat{f}_n$ defined there, Theorem \ref{t:C1_Transformed_Mondrain_Bound} implies